slacgismo/TESS/docs/Database Operations.md

 ## `set`

 The `set` operation implements changes to existing entries in a table but submitting a new entry with a more recent `created` date/time.
-Under no circumstances is a `set` operation allowed to change an existing record.
+A `set` operation does not change an existing record.

 # Non-conformant table operations